-Figure 29 - VRRP Settings
+Figure 32 - VRRP Settings

 - 1. Click Enable to activate the VRRP service. - 2.
-Enter an ID this is the VRRP ID which is different for each virtual router on the network - 3.
-Enter a priority a higher value is a higher priority - 4.
-Enter the VRRP IP address this is the virtual IP address that both virtual routers share - 5.
-Click Save VRRP
+Enter an ID this is the VRRP ID which is different for each virtual router on the network. - 3.
+Enter a priority a higher value is a higher priority. - 4.
+Enter the VRRP IP address this is the virtual IP address that both virtual routers share. - 5.
+Click the "Save VRRP" button.

-Please note: Configuring VRRP changes the MAC address of the Ethernet port and therefore if you want to resume with the web configuration you must use the new IP address (VRRP IP) or on a command prompt type: arp -d <ip address> (i.e. arp -d 192.168.1.1) to clear the arp cache.(old MAC address).
+Note: Configuring VRRP changes the MAC address of the Ethernet port and therefore if you want to resume with the web configuration you must use the new IP address (VRRP IP) or on a command prompt type: arp -d <ip address> (i.e. arp -d 192.168.1.1) to clear the arp cache.(old MAC address).